Apple M2 Max vs Xeon E-2314

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Xeon E-2314 and Apple M2 Max.
+Types, maximum amount and channel quantity of RAM supported by Xeon E-2314 and M2 Max.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesDDR4-3200no data